prody/ProDy-website/README.rst

 ProDy-website
 =============

-This is the ProDy website (http://prody.csb.pitt.edu) repository.
+This repository contains source files for the `ProDy website <http://prody.csb.pitt.edu>`_.